martinthk/minesweeper/README.md

 ## Functions
 1. Load pre-existing boards
 2. Generate random boards
-3. Count mines in board
+3. Count number of mines that surrounds each square
 4. Play game by entering locations
 5. Brute-Force to generate solution
 5. Exit the game at any time